Summary of effect aliasing structure (SEAS): new descriptive statistics for factorial and supersaturated designs: Summary of effect aliasing structure

 with $c_{uv}$ being the $u$th element of $\mathbf{c}_v$.
-It describes the average of the absolute value of the component-wise product to measure the partial aliasing of the factorial effects of a subset of $k$ factors out of $m$ design factors and it satisfies $0\leq \rho_k(S) \leq 1$.
+It is a measure of aliasing among the columns in $S$ and satisfies $0\leq \rho_k(S) \leq 1$.
 The quantity $\rho_k(S)$ can be thought of as the \textit{correlation} between two vectors formed as the products of exhaustive and mutually exclusive subsets of $S$.
 For example, $\rho_4(S)$ is the correlation between each one factor column in $S$ and the products of the remaining three columns, and also the correlation between each product of pairs of columns.

-\citet{TD1999} also developed the generalized resolution (GR) and generalized aberration word-length patterns (GWLP) to assess, compare and rank non-regular fractional factorial designs, Each of these is a different summary of the values of $\rho_k(S)$s for all the subsets that contains $k$-factors.
-The idea has further been extended by \citet{TG2010} who defined the general word count to summarize the overall aliasing among different factorial effects for designs with mixed levels.

 We gather the aliasing indices into groups based on the number of columns, namely the {\it aliasing index groups} denoted as $\alpha_k$, such that for $k=1,2,\dots,m$,

 That is, $\alpha_k$ is a set that consists of nonzero aliasing indices obtained from the subsets that contain $k$ columns.
 If $\alpha_1$ is not the empty set, the design is not balanced, and if $\alpha_2$ is not empty, at least one pair of main effects is partially aliased (as must be the case in an SSD).
 If $\alpha_k$ is empty for $k>2$, no main effects are biased by $(k-1)$th-order interaction effects or, equivalently, no interaction involving $q<k$ factor columns is aliased with an interaction involving $k-q$ columns.